openvinotoolkit/open_model_zoo/demos/instance_segmentation_demo/python/README.md

 ## Demo Output

-The application uses OpenCV to display resulting instance segmentation masks and current inference performance.
+The application uses OpenCV to display resulting instance segmentation masks.
+The demo reports

+* **FPS**: average rate of video frame processing (frames per second).
+* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
+You can use both of these metrics to measure application-level performance.

 ## See Also